composedbymax/Shader-Sandbox/README.md

 ## Development

 This application is built entirely with native PHP, HTML5, CSS, and JavaScript.
 It uses the WebGL and WebGPU API directly for rendering and shader compilation, without relying on any third-party libraries or frameworks.
-Aside from minimal server-side functionality for public posting, code retrieval, authentication and p2p signaling via PHP endpoints, the entire application runs client-side.
+Aside from minimal server-side functionality for public posting and code retrieval, authentication and p2p signaling via PHP endpoints, the entire application runs client-side.

 ---

 ## Features

-- **Real-Time Shader Preview**: Visualize your GLSL or WGSL code on a canvas as you write.
+- **Real-Time Shader Preview**: Visualize your GLSL, WGSL or Javascript code on a canvas as you write.
 - **Vertex & Fragment Shaders**: Edit vertex and fragment shaders in separate panels.
 - **Syntax Linting**: View and copy error messages with line numbers to catch syntax issues.
 - **Responsive Layout**: Adjustable editor layout with drag-and-drop resizing for the panels.